Where people around the world recognise and celebrate the social, economic, political and cultural achievements of women.

-Platinum Property Partners (PPP) feel that this is a great opportunity to take a look at women leading the way in the franchise industry.
+Platinum Property Partners (PPP) feel that this is a great opportunity to take a look at women leading the way in the franchise industry, this international women’s day.

 In regards to property franchising more specifically, the trend in female buy-to-let investors and landlords is mirroring national employment, seeing a rise in working women over the last 40 years – closing the gender divide in the UK workforce.